-Establishing, Managing and Protecting Your Online Reputation by Kevin Pho, MD and Susan Gay is a book that establishes how physicians too are blessed with the ability to connect with their peers internationally, partake in online conferences and chats and, most importantly, communicate and interact with their patients in new ways.
-Once physicians embrace these technologies, social media can enhance their practices and open doors to new opportunities not otherwise realized.
+Establishing, Managing and Protecting Your Online Reputation by Kevin Pho, MD and Susan Gay is a book that proves how physicians too are blessed with the ability to connect with their peers internationally, partake in online conferences and chats and, most importantly, communicate and interact with their patients in new ways.
+Once physicians embrace these technologies, social media can enhance their practices and open doors to new opportunities, not otherwise realized.

-Physicians can no longer view social media as simply a way to connect with family and friends.
+Physicians can no longer view social media as merely a way to connect with family and friends.
 This book can set doctors and their staffs on the right course for managing online reputations and also growing their medical practice business!

 What You Can Do